brianclee-gh/cube/client/src/components/q&a/process/process.md

 Add a Question
 - [x] At the bottom of the Q&A module, a button will appear allowing users to create a new question for the product.
     - [x] This button should always be available on any product page
-- [] Upon clicking the button, a modal window should open, overlaying the product page
+- [x] Upon clicking the button, a modal window should open, overlaying the product page
-- [x] Should be titled “Ask your Question” and subtitled “About the [Product Name Here]” -[] Product name should be inserted into subtitle
+- [x] Should be titled “Ask your Question” and subtitled “About the [Product Name Here]” -[x] Product name should be inserted into subtitle
 - [x] Following inputs should appear on the question form:
     - [x] Those indicated as mandatory should have an asterisk next to the title
     - [x] Your Question*